 All Rental Unit Applicants must apply for assistance in rental units located in housing properties currently enrolled in the Act 173 Program.
 This will be verified by the most recent Act 173 Program certifications or legal agreements between the HPO and PRDOH.
-As this is a tenant based rental program, applicants may opt to move to another property in the Act 173 Program and retain their approved rental subsidy throughout the term of assistance, up to twenty-four (24) months.
+As this is a tenant-based rental program, applicants may opt to move to another property in the Act 173 Program and retain their approved rental subsidy throughout the term of assistance, up to twenty-four (24) months.

-Prior to receiving assistance, all applications will be thoroughly reviewed during the Intake and Eligibility processes to ensure all Rental Unit Applicants are applying for rental units in eligible housing properties for the Program.
+Prior to receiving assistance, all applications will be thoroughly reviewed during the Intake and Eligibility processes to ensure all Rental Unit Applicants are applying for rental units in eligible housing properties under the Program.

-After 180 days of receiving applications and selecting sequenced candidates, if any remaining funding for the Rental Assistance Program is available, eligible Rental Unit Applicants not applying to reside in from rental units in housing properties under the Act 173 Program that were not originally selected for assistance may be considered to receive rental assistance.
+After 180 days of receiving applications and selecting sequenced candidates, if any remaining funding for the Rental Assistance Program is available, eligible Rental Unit Applicants not applying to reside in rental units in housing properties under the Act 173 Program may be considered to receive rental assistance.